Orlando

 Buy multi-day tickets (per-day cost drops significantly), visit in off-peak months, stay off-site, bring snacks and water bottles into the parks, and eat counter-service meals instead of sit-down restaurants.
 A family of four can save $500+ by packing lunches alone.

-Official Orlando Resources
+Official Orlando resources

 Plan the rest of your trip with these official sources for tourism and getting around.

-Browse Hotels in Orlando
+Hotels in Orlando

 Planning your Orlando trip?